 - School based induction programme - ECF fidelity checks are required

-While schools adapt to the changes to statutory induction, and given the challenges and pressures created by coronavirus (COVID-19) through 2020 and into 2021, the appropriate body will be taking a supportive approach to ECF fidelity checking for cohorts starting statutory induction in the 2021-22 academic year.
+Schools are adapting to changes to the statutory induction.
+And given the challenges and pressures created by coronavirus (COVID-19) through 2020 and into 2021, the appropriate body will be taking a supportive approach to ECF fidelity checking for cohorts starting statutory induction in the 2021-22 academic year.

 How and when the ECF fidelity checks will be conducted

-Prior to the start of induction, the appropriate body is expected to determine the type of induction a school plans to offer, so it will check that the school is aware of:
+Prior to the start of induction, the appropriate body is expected to determine the type of induction a school plans to offer.
+It will check that the school is aware of:

 - all three induction routes and has made an informed choice and the benefits